prei007/formative-assessment/README.md

 4. The score, the comment, and the Learner Model go to the teacher.

 This process includes the teacher "in the loop" (4), which, at least for school education, is necessary because teachers tend to know their students and how to talk to them.
 Step (3) refers to a technique and tool for information integration under uncertainty that  aligns with methods developed in educational measurement and assessment
 ([Almond et al, 2015](https://link.springer.com/book/10.1007/978-1-4939-2125-6)).
-The method contributes to making formative assessment mean more than just providing feedback.
+The method contributes to making formative assessment more than just feedback provision.
 Bayesian updating is the formally optimal way for decision making under uncertainty.

 ## Early demonstrator